olivier3lanc/Frontend-links/README.md

 ## Latest uncategorized

-* [VanillaVoice - Turn any Text into Human-Sounding Speech](https://www.vanillavoice.com/) This free text to speech tool will read out loud any text with a natural human-sounding voice.
-You can select several different voices including male, female, or child.
-* [How to use requestAnimationFrame() with vanilla JS](https://gomakethings.com/how-to-use-requestanimationframe-with-vanilla-js/) The requestAnimationFrame() method tells the browser to run a callback function right before the next repaint happens.
 * [Line Graph Maker](https://linegraphmaker.co/) Create a line graph for free with easy to use tools and download the line graph as jpg or png file.
 * [Dashed Border Generator by @kovart](https://kovart.github.io/dashed-border-generator/) With this tool you can simply increase space between dots, change dash length or distance between strokes.
 * [Browser Default Styles](https://browserdefaultstyles.com/) Search against any element for standardized and default styles from all major rendering engines (WebKit, Blink, Gecko, Trident).
 * [BrowserFrame | Wrap screenshots in browser frames](https://browserframe.com/) Browser Frame is a free tool that helps you wrap screenshots in different browser frames.
 Supports Chrome, Firefox, Safari, and more.
-* [Penpot: The Design Tool for Design & Code Collaboration](https://penpot.app/) Penpot is the open-source free design software that connects designers and developers with no handoff drama.
-Prototyping, UI design and code - all in one app.
-* [Mataroa — Blogging platform for minimalists](https://mataroa.blog/) Blogging platform for minimalists.
-* [32217 Free Icons | Iconer](https://iconer.app/) App where you can easily customize icons.
-Choose from a variety of libraries with different licenses.
-Edit attributes, copy and export effortlessly.
 * [drawio.com](https://www.drawio.com/) Security-first diagramming for teams.
 Bring your storage to our online tool, or save locally with the desktop app.
 * [EightShapes Contrast Grid](https://contrast-grid.eightshapes.com/) Test many foreground and background color combos for compliance with WCAG 2.0 minimum contrast.
 * [Open Source Alternatives To Proprietary Software](https://www.opensourcealternative.to/) The world\'s largest directory for open source software.
 Discover 500+ popular open source alternatives to proprietary software products.
 100% free.
-* [ffmpeg buddy](https://evanhahn.github.io/ffmpeg-buddy/) a friend to help you build ffmpeg commands
 * [ASCII Tree Generator](https://ascii-tree-generator.com/) Online interactive folder structure generator.
 Easily create and visualise your development tree for your new projects and your documentations.
 * [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) Multi device website mockup generator is free online tool to test your responsive website on apple devices including Apple iMac, Macbook, iPad and iPhone.
 This tool is very helpful for theme developers to mockup the web template on various apple devices with a single click.
 * [Reasonable Colors](https://reasonable.work/colors/) Reasonable Colors is an open-source color system that makes it easy to build accessible, nice-looking color palettes.